prograngeldev/prograngeldev/README.md

-- 👋 Hi, I’m @pr0g4ng3l
+- 👋 Hi, I’m @pr0g4ng3l!
+- 🧑‍💻 21 years old.
+- 🏖️ Dominican.
-- 👀 I’m interested in Web development and AI.
+- 👀 Interested in Web development and AI.
-- 📓 I'm Studying systems engineering in Universidad Dominicana O&M.
+- 📓 Studying systems engineering in Universidad Dominicana O&M.
-- 🌱 I’m currently learning FastApi, SQL, HTML and CSS.
+- 🌱 Currently learning JQuery and React.
-- 💞️ I’m looking to collaborate on Web projects.
+- 💞️ Looking to collaborate on Web projects.
-- 📫 How to reach me: angelhm20@hotmail.com
+- 📫 How to reach me: angelhm20@hotmail.com / +1 829-397-0947

 <!---
 pr0g4ng3l/pr0g4ng3l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.